mighty-gerbils/gerbil/doc/reference/regexp.md

 ```
 :::

-Like `pregexp-replace` but replaces all occurences of hte pattern
+Like `pregexp-replace` but replaces all occurrences of the pattern

 ## pregexp-quote